Questions?

 • It is crucial that writers let coaches know what their questions and concerns are early in the session to guarantee that those will be addressed first and foremost.

-• If a writer needs more assistance with a larger work, they are encouraged to reserve multiple appointments or—if available—reserve an hour-long slot.
+• If a writer needs more assistance with a larger work, they are encouraged to reserve multiple appointments throughout the week.

 • The Writing Center reserves the right to enact a limit if the demand for appointments is high.